U.S. Senate opens a new session with a record set by McConnell - NewsBreak

 U.S. Senate opens a new session with a record set by McConnell

-U.S. Vice President Kamala Harris swore in Sen. Chuck Schumer (D-NY) in the old senate chamber for the ceremonial swearing on January 03, 2023.
-Tasos Katopodis/Getty Images
+U.S. Vice President Kamala Harris swears in Sen. Chuck Schumer, D-N.Y., in the Old Senate Chamber on Jan.
+3, 2023, in Washington, D.C.
+(Tasos Katopodis/Getty Images)

 WASHINGTON — U.S. Senate Majority Leader Chuck Schumer welcomed reelected and newly elected senators Tuesday afternoon to a new session of Congress, highlighting the bipartisan success of the previous two years and outlining his optimism for a continued approach.